Zaokret/channel-state/packages/core/README.md

 ## 📖 Overview

 `@channel-state/core` is the foundational package of the `channel-state` ecosystem.
-It provides the `ChannelStore` class, a powerful, zero-dependency solution for state management that works in any JavaScript environment.
+It provides the `ChannelStore` class, a powerful, small-dependency solution for state management that works in any JavaScript environment.
 It enables seamless, real-time state synchronization across browser tabs and windows using the native `BroadcastChannel` and `IndexedDB` APIs.

 ## 🛠️ Installation